Sasquatch1102/BalancedPokeTcg/README.md

 - Hp 100 -> 120
 - Slam damage 40 -> 50 times the number of heads

+### Trainers

+Imposter Oak;
+- Opponent discards their hand instead of shuffling it back into their deck
+- Opponent draws 4 cards instead of 7

+Super Potion;
+- Heals 60 instead of 40 damage

+Maintenance;
+-Draws 3 cards instead of 1

 ## Other Changes

 Some Ai updates that help enemy trianers utilize all of the cards in their decks, especially ones that have new attacks.